todiian/deep-fus/README.md

-# Deep-fUS: functional ultrasound imaging of the brain using deep learning and sparse data
+# Deep-fUS: A deep learning platform for functional ultrasound imaging of the brain using sparse data

 <img src="graphical_abstract.png" width="1000">